cbvrp-icme-2019/cbvrp-icme-2019/README.md

 ## Task and Data

 The data is composed of two parts.
-One part is viewer records, i.e. a data sample is a viewer record。 For example, a record “MovieA, MovieB, MovieC -> MovieD” means a viewer has watched three movies A, B, C and then we recommend movie D to the viewer.
+One part is viewer records, i.e. a data sample is a viewer record.
+For example, a record “MovieA, MovieB, MovieC -> MovieD” means a viewer has watched three movies A, B, C and then we recommend movie D to the viewer.
 If the viewer clicked the movie D, we consider this record as a positive sample, otherwise it is a negative sample.
 The other one is visual and audio features extracted from the TV-show/movie trailers.
 The features are extracted using CNN in a format of 2048 dimensional vectors of floats.
 For each track, there are respectively a training set, a validation set and a test set.
 In the test set, we will give a bunch of viewer records.
 The participants need to calculate a probability score indicating how much probably the viewer will click.
 The ground-truth for training set and validation set will be released to participants after registration.
 The details of the dataset are given as follows.

 #### Track 1: TV-series

 Pre-extracted features derived from nearly 3,570 TV-series video trailers.
 The whole set is divided into 3 subsets: training set, validation set, and testing set.

 |           |  TV-series |   Records   |
 | --------- |:---------: |:-----------:|